halcy/Mastodon.py/docs/index.rst

 The function name is `on_` + the event name.
 If the event name contains dots, they are replaced with underscored, e.g. for an event called 'status.update' the listener function should be named `on_status_update`.

 It may be that future Mastodon versions will come with completely new (unknown) event names.
-In this case a (deprecated) Mastodon.py would throw an error.
-If you want to avoid this in general, you can override the listener function `on_unknown_event`.
+If you want to do something when such an event is received, override the listener function `on_unknown_event`.
 This has an additional parameter `name` which informs about the name of the event. `unknown_event` contains the content of the event.
 Alternatively, a callback function can be passed in the `unknown_event_handler` parameter in the `CallbackStreamListener` constructor.

+Note that the `unknown_event` handler is *not* guaranteed to receive events once they have been implemented.
+Events will only go to this handler temporarily, while Mastodon.py has not been updated.
+Changes to what events do and do not go into the handler will not be considered a breaking change.
+If you want to handle a new event whose name you _do_ know, define an appropriate handler in your StreamListener, which will work even if it is not listed here.

 When in not-async mode or async mode without async_reconnect, the stream functions may raise various exceptions: `MastodonMalformedEventError` if a received event cannot be parsed and